semlak/burger/README.md

 npm install
 ```

-Before running ```npm start```, you need to setup your MySql credentials.
-These go in an .env file (not provided by the repository, due to the data being private).
+Before running ```npm start```, you need to setup your MySql credentials and create the initial database.
+The credentials go in an .env file (not provided by the repository, due to the data being private).
 The format for the .env file is as follows:
 ```
 # your .env file